Tanzu-Solutions-Engineering/tkg-lab/docs/shared-services-cluster/10_harbor.md

 1. Now logout of Harbor UI.
 Log back in as `admin` and password `Harbor12345`

-2. On the right hand nav, select Administration -> Users
+2. On the left hand nav, select Administration -> Users

 3. Select `alana` user and click the `Set as Admin` button

 4. Next time `alana` logs in, she will have admin privileges.

 ## Go to Next Step